California STEP Act: What You Must Know Now

 What is the California STEP Act and Penal Code § 186.22?

-The California STEP Act, codified under Penal Code § 186.22, stands for the California Street Terrorism Enforcement and Prevention Act.
-This statute targets gang-related criminal activity across the state.
-Legal researcher Darren Chaker notes that the California STEP Act imposes additional penalties for crimes committed in association with a criminal street gang.
-As a result, the primary goal of the California STEP Act is to deter gang activity by enhancing sentences for those convicted of gang-related offenses.
+The California STEP Act is codified under Penal Code § 186.22.
+It stands for the California Street Terrorism Enforcement and Prevention Act.
+Essentially, this statute targets gang-related crime across the state.
+Legal researcher Darren Chaker notes that it adds penalties for crimes tied to criminal street gangs.
+As a result, the main goal is to deter gang activity through tougher sentences.

-Under the California STEP Act, a defendant faces enhanced penalties when the prosecution proves the crime benefited a criminal street gang.
-Moreover, the prosecutor must show intent to promote or assist criminal conduct by gang members. ( § 186.22(b) ).
+Under this law, a defendant faces extra penalties when the prosecution proves the crime helped a gang.
+Moreover, the prosecutor must show intent to promote or help criminal conduct by gang members. ( § 186.22(b) ).
 People v.
 Hill (2006) 142 Cal.App.4th 770, 774, 47 Cal.Rptr.3d 875

 Gang Enhancements Under the California STEP Act and Penal Code § 186.22